markreg/reactive-touch/readme.md

 view.use(touch)
 ```

-## Reactive bindings

-After including the plugin, you can use the following bindings in your view.
-Follow the links for a full list of events.
-Always prefix the Hammer event name with "on-".
+The view can then react to any Hammer event.
+Prefix the event with "on-" to get the binding name.
+Follow the links below for a full list of events.

 - [on-swipe](https://hammerjs.github.io/recognizer-swipe.html), on-swipeleft, etc
 - [on-pan](https://hammerjs.github.io/recognizer-pan.html), ..